What Is Infidelity?

 3. The Strength of the Relationship

 When people have a strong bond, both partners openly talk about their needs and disappointments as they occur in their relationship.
-They know that outside temptations are always possible, but they are committed to making their relationship stronger if they arise.
+They know that outside temptation is always possible, but they are committed to making their relationship stronger if they arise.

 If a relationship is wavering and the people within it are no longer as bonded as they once were, one or both of the partners may be searching for meaning outside the relationship.
 If those yearnings are not shared and the relationship goes unresolved, they are more likely to transform into actions.